ntnuiotenergy/OpenEMPIRE/README.md

 Open basic version of EMPIRE in Pyomo

 # Required Software
 The EMPIRE model is available in the Python-based, open-source optimization modelling language Pyomo.
-To run the model, make sure Python, Pyomo and a third-party solver like SCIP or CPLEX is installed and loaded to the respective computer or cluster.
+To run the model, make sure Python, Pyomo and a third-party solver (gurobi, FICO xpress, or CPLEX) is installed and loaded to the respective computer or cluster.
 More information on how to install Python and Pyomo can be found here: http://www.pyomo.org/installation.

 # Test Run
 Note that building the instance in Pyomo for a base case of EMPIRE can take around 40 min.
 Therefore, it is good to run the ‘test_run.py’ first to confirm whether your computer or cluster connects to the preferred solver or not.